Transcript: NPR's Interview With China's Ambassador To The U.S.

 I'm going to accept that with the stipulation that isn't it true that the person on the top can change the law so that whatever he does is always legal?

-No individual, whether at the top or not, can changes the law by himself or herself.
+No individual, whether at the top or not, can change the law by himself or herself.
 Any change of the law has to go through the legal process, has to go through the National People's Congress.
 That is the legislative, the supreme legislative body in China.

 Yes.
-Again one-party state, one-party legislature rubber stamp.
+Again one-party state, one-party legislature, rubber stamp.

 No, no. If you talk to our National People's Congress, if you've been there, if you have seen how they work, this is a very strict legal process.